Heyne Verlag: Wilhelm Heyne era: 1934–1960

-Rolf Heyne Era: 1960-2000
+Rolf Heyne era: 1960–2000

 In 1951, Rolf Heyne joined the Wilhelm Heyne Verlag, where he took over the management at the beginning of the 1960s.
 Under his leadership, the publisher's paperback program was created.
 It was expanded in 1966 by the works of Georges Simenon, which was given to the Wilhelm Heyne Verlag by Kiepenheuer & Witsch.
 In addition, the paperbacks of the Kindler Verlag were taken over.
-The 1950s and '60s were also characterized by the introduction of various series in addition to the regular program (General Series).
+The 1950s and 1960s were also characterized by the introduction of various series in addition to the regular program (General Series).
 These included Heyne Paperbacks for world literary works as well as Heyne Science Fiction and Heyne Trade books.
-The latter started with "Profiles in Courage" by John F. Kennedy, for which the author received the Pulitzer Prize.
+The latter started with Profiles in Courage by John F. Kennedy, for which the author received the Pulitzer Prize.
 In 1970, the Moewig Verlag, which the Heyne family had bought before the Second World War, was sold to Bauer Media Group.

-In 1974, Wilhelm Heyne Verlag co-operated with the publishing group Bertelsmann, with the intentions to better cover the market for paperbacks.
+In 1974, Wilhelm Heyne Verlag co-operated with the publishing group Bertelsmann, with the intention of better covering the market for paperbacks.
 At the same time, Heyne should be facilitated access to youth, trade and specialist titles.
 They also worked with Hestia Verlag from Bayreuth.
 At the end of the 1970s, a number of licenses from the publisher Fritz Molden was also purchased to expand Heyne's program.